 We anticipate that participating jurisdictions may develop and implement a protocol with the recognized trade repository that will set out the procedures to be followed with respect to the review and approval of rules, policies and procedures and any amendments thereto.
 Such a protocol may be appended to and form part of the recognition order.
 Depending on the nature of the changes to the recognized trade repository's rules, policies and procedures, such changes may also impact the information contained in Form 96-101F1 Application for Recognition - Trade Repository Information Statement.
 In such cases, the recognized trade repository will be required to file an amendment to Form 96-101F1 with the securities regulatory authority.
 See section 3 of this Policy for a discussion of filing requirements.
-We anticipate that requirements thereto will be described in the order of the securities regulatory authority recognizing the trade repository.
+We anticipate that requirements relating to the review and approval of rules, policies, and procedures and any amendments thereto will be described in the order of the securities regulatory authority recognizing the trade repository.

-(3) Subsection 17(3) requires that a recognized trade repository monitor compliance with its rules, policies and procedures.
-The methodology of monitoring such compliance should be fully documented.

-(4) The processes implemented by a recognized trade repository for dealing with a participant's non-compliance with its rules, policies and procedures do not preclude enforcement action by any other person or company, including a securities regulatory authority or other regulatory body.
+- (3) Subsection 17(3) requires that a recognized trade repository monitor compliance with its rules, policies and procedures.
+The methodology of monitoring such compliance should be fully documented. - (4) The processes implemented by a recognized trade repository for dealing with a participant's non-compliance with its rules, policies and procedures do not preclude enforcement action by any other person or company, including a securities regulatory authority or other regulatory body.